Tennis elbow – causes, symptoms and relief

 Tennis elbow, or lateral epicondylitis, is a common painful condition that affects the tendon attachment on the outside of the elbow.
 The problems often develop gradually and are caused by overuse of the forearm extensor muscles.
-The condition affects not only tennis players, but also people in professions and activities that involve repetitive unilateral movements.
+The condition affects not only tennis players, but also people in professions and activities that involve repetitive, one-sided movements.

 What is tennis elbow?